vikasbalikai/Phase-Locked-Loop-using-skywater-130nm/README.md

    14. Considering this scenarion, we place our design at the top-right corner and make the connections to the pins using wire tool and contact layers.
    </h4>

+      <h1> Conclusion </h1>

+      <h4> This workshop gave us a detailed information and insight about the complete design aspects in terms of spice code, schematic, and layout for a PLL.</h4>

   <h1> References </h1>